jetstream-cloud/js2docs/docs/general/vmsizes.md

 ----

-THIS IS WHERE I STOPPED -- COME BACK AND FIX BEYOND THIS POINT

 ##### Example of SU estimation:

-*   First determine the VM size appropriate to your needs:
+*   First determine the VM resource appropriate to your needs (CPU only, large memory, GPU):
     *   If your work requires 24 GB of RAM and 60 GB of local storage:
-        *   you would request 10 SUs per hour to cover a single Large VM instance.
+        *   you would request 8 SUs per hour to cover a single *m3.medium* VM instance.
-    *   If your work requires 10 GB of local storage in 1 thread using 3 GB of RAM:
+    *   If your work requires 10 GB of local storage in 1 core using 3 GB of RAM:
-        *   you would request 2 SUs per hour for a Small VM instance.
+        *   you would request 2 SUs per hour for an *m3.small* VM instance.
+    *   If your work requires 1TB of RAM:
+        *   you would request 256 SUs per hour for an *r3.xl* instance on Jetstream Large Memory
+    *   If you work requires 20gb of GPU RAM:
+        *   you would request 64 SUs per hour for a *g3.large* instance on Jetstream GPU
+*   You then would calculate for the appropriate resource (refer to the tables above):
-*   You would then multiply by the number of hours you will use that size VM in the next year and multiply by the number of VMs you will need.
+    *   For Jetstream2 CPU, you would then multiply by the number of hours you will use that size VM in the next year and multiply by the number of VMs you will need.
+    *   For Jetstream2 Large Memory and GPU, either refer to the SU cost per hour in the last column, or multiply hours times 2 for LM or 4 for GPU
 *   To calculate the number of SUs you will need in the next year, first estimate the number of hours you expect to work on a particular project.
     For example, if you typically work 40 hours per week and expect to spend 25% of your time on this project that would be 10 hours per week.
 *   Next, calculate the total number of hours per year for this project: